AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

     - For global presets, create a local copy of this global preset to set cross map references.

-1. Open the **Cross map references** tab.

-    You are shown a list of topics and their references.
-You can specify the publishing context for a list of cross map references to topics available in other DITA maps with  `scope=”peer”`.

-    To use the cross-map reference panel from Editor, `<xrefs>` must have unique IDs.
-Unique IDs for `<xrefs>` will be automatically generated on editing/saving the older content if the ID isn't there.
+1. A list of topics and their references is displayed

     >[!NOTE]
     >